lampepfl/monadic-reflection/README.md

 ### Run Sbt

-Finally, since we are accessing jvm internal types (Continuation and ContiuationScope), we need to allow our program to access them.
+Finally, since we are accessing jvm internal types (Continuation and ContinuationScope), we need to allow our program to access them.
 This is done by forking the process in the `sbt` configuration.

 If this does not work for you (for whatever reason), you can try to run `sbt` with: